charleslbryant/nucleus/Nucleus/docs/roadmap/product-requirements/PRD-nucleus-evaluate-endpoint.md

 # PRD: Nucleus Evaluate API Endpoint

 ## Overview
-A single API endpoint (`/api/evaluate`) for capturing, logging, and evaluating AI node executions from external workflow platforms (n8n, Make, Power Automate).
+A single API endpoint (`/api/evaluate`) for capturing, logging, and evaluating AI executions from external systems (n8n, Make, Power Automate, enterprise systems).
+There are many tools that can do this, but we are building to fine tune AI for AgenticOps.

 ## Jobs-to-be-Done
-- Workflow developers need to evaluate AI outputs automatically
+- AI Engineers need to evaluate AI outputs automatically
-- Operations teams want to monitor AI node quality
+- Operators and operations teams want to monitor AI node quality
-- Business users want reliable, high-quality AI automation
+- Business users want reliable, high-quality AI solutions

 ## User Journey
-1. User configures a workflow with an AI node
+1. User configures an Agentic workflow with digital, data, IoT, and AI nodes
-2. Workflow sends output to `/api/evaluate`
+2. Agentic workflow sends output to `/api/evaluate`
 3. Nucleus logs the execution and evaluates output using LLM
 4. If score is low, triggers human feedback
 5. User reviews results in dashboard